 With gentle consistent pressure against the anus, slowly fill the colon.
 It only takes 1 to 2 tablespoons for the job.

 If the water doesn't flow in readily, adjust the angle a bit.
 A bowel movement should happen in just a few minutes.
 Done once or twice in one day should do the trick.

 If you are not comfortable with this, by all means go to your veterinarian.
-I offer this advice as a true do-it-yourself-er who's comfortable with treating my dogs.
+I offer this advice for those times when the vet office is closed.

 If you keep a home kit of homeopathic remedies there is another option.